 Deirdre is a Chartered Banker, has studied extensively with IOB, completing the QFA exams, and also holds a BFS Degree from UCD.

-IOB’s governance regulations are comprised of the following documents: Constitution, Bye-Laws and our Corporate Governance Statement.
-Please see links ot these documents below.
+IOB’s governance regulations are comprised of the following documents: Constitution and Bye-Laws.
+Please see links to these documents below.

 Constitution